 Systems engineers play an integral role in the success of businesses in many industries.

-They lay the foundation or blueprint for systems to begin conception, production, and realization of valuable operations.
-The International Council on Systems Engineering (INCOSE) dates the origin of systems engineering back to World War II (1940s) at Bell Telephone Laboratories.
+In short, systems engineers lay the foundation or blueprint for systems to begin the conception, production, and realization of valuable operations.
+The International Council on Systems Engineering (INCOSE) dates the origin of systems engineering back to World War II (the 1940s) at Bell Telephone Laboratories.
 Today, systems engineering is a process that includes identifying a problem based on consumer needs and developing a solution that is constantly re-evaluated throughout its execution.
 In short, systems engineers monitor the performance of systems and continually assess all stages of operations to ensure that a problem is solved.

-Systems engineering can be a truly rewarding field.
+Systems engineering can be a gratifying field.
 Read on to discover what it means to be in systems engineering, including the common everyday tasks, typical employers, specializations, and the work environment.

 |Featured Systems Engineering Programs|